michelle-morin/forest-explorer/planning/work.md

 * 6:10pm - finalized geojson data for new trail segments and now starting to create db entries for each new segment.

 * 9:40pm - finished about 1/2 of remaining data seeding.

+### Wednesday, May 20th

+* 7:20am - transfer new seed data to placeholder file in this repo; start working on remaining seed data